 History & Governance

 The Austin Community College District (ACC) opened its doors on September 17, 1973 with a mission to provide open-door access to affordable, quality higher education.
-As one of only 50 community college districts in Texas, ACC is the regional gateway to higher education and career/technical training for thousands of individuals each year.
+As one of 50 community college districts in Texas, ACC is the regional gateway to higher education and career/technical training for thousands of individuals each year.

 The College’s offerings include: